mnshaun24/shaun-profile-first/README.md

 ## Shaun's Portfolio

 ## About
 This is my first professional profile.
-I built this only weeks into my coding life.
-The plan is to replace this profile with an updated version, using modern technologies such as React.
+I built this only weeks into my coding life and the first project I ever built from nothing.
+I am in the process of building an updated version, using modern technologies such as React.

 ## Purpose
 A professional and deployed portfolio to showcase my work and provide employers of a snapshot of my professional history